yovchenko/lpg-service/readme.md

 ### SCSS

-- [SCSS](https://sass-lang.com/documentation) SCSS is a stylesheet language that’s compiled to CSS.
+- [SCSS](https://sass-lang.com/documentation) is a stylesheet language that’s compiled to CSS.

 gulp-autoprefixer is included and use [caniuse.com](http://caniuse.com/) database to avoid outdated prefixes.